ni/niveristand-instrument-addon-custom-device/Source/Quick Start Documentation/Instrument Addon Quick Start Guide.md

 ![Example2](./Images/image054.png)

 ### Example 3:<br/>
-This example uses a configuration file (exported in the Basic Example) to create a Instrument Addon Custom Device with the same configuration, adds a Global MetaData Channel, another Message, a Command Section and a MetaData Channel.<br/>
+This example uses a configuration file (exported in the Basic Example) to create an Instrument Addon Custom Device with the same configuration, adds a Global MetaData Channel, another Message, a Command Section and a MetaData Channel.<br/>
 It configures the Command to use the MetaData Channel and the Global MetaData Channel by assigning their refnums to two variable names (thus creating two linked channels).<br/>